April 09, 2015

 - string wraps are unwinding exposing the core.

-When it comes to electric guitar strings, some individuals may need to replace their strings more often than others.
+With electric guitar strings, some individuals may need to replace their strings more often than others.
 Here’s some factors that can shorten the life of your strings:

 - you sweat a lot while playing,